joanrod/ocr-vqgan/README.md

 ## Training OCR-VQGANs

 Logs and checkpoints for experiments are saved into a `logs` directory.
-By default, this directory will be created inside the project, but we recommend passing the argument `-l dir_path` with a path where you have sufficient disck space.
+By default, this directory will be created inside the project, but we recommend passing the argument `-l dir_path` with a path where you have sufficient disk space.

 ### Download Paper2Fig100k dataset